 On average, listings lease in the $80's per square foot per year.
-The SoHo submarket is seeing a an increase in rates.
-In the last 3 months, the median rate increased $3 per sqft per year.
-That's a 3% increase in rent.
+The SoHo submarket is seeing a a rise in rates.
+In the last 3 months, the median rate went up $90 per sqft per year.

-Compared to the rest of the New York City market, the SoHo region has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the SoHo submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 159 listings have come on the market, so you'll want to check back regularly for new listings.
-About 9% of the available leases in the SoHo are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 159 listings have been made available, so you'll want to check back regularly for new listings.
+About 96% of the listings in the SoHo are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,150 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are around 5 stories.
-Most buildings in this market were built in 1910 and are Class B.
+Even though the median size is 4,950 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are approximately 5 floors.
+Most buildings in this area were built in 1910 and are Class B.

-This market is fairly equally mixed residential and commercial.
-Utilities is the dominant industry in this market.
-Most of the residents of SoHo work from home.
+This region is fairly equally mixed residential and commercial.
+Utilities is the dominant industry in this area.
+Most of the occupants of SoHo work from home.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.